RiteshGangurde/Animated-Image-Slider/README.md

 # Animated-Image-Slider
-# Fully Responsive Automatic and manually updated carousel slider using HTML CSS and JavaScript.
+# Fully Responsive Automatic and manually updated Image slider using HTML CSS and JavaScript.

 ## 👉 In this slider, the image will cover the container.
 ## 👉 Image will be changed both automatically and manually.